xunaiet-faruk/xunaiet-faruk/README.md

 ## E-commerce webside
 <a href="https://assinment-10-4551c.web.app" > E commerce
 </a><br/>
-It is e commerce website 2.in home button click any customer can shop from 6 ecommerce site Amazon, walmart, Alibaba, ebay, target,best buy
+It is e commerce website in home button click any customer can shop from 6 ecommerce site Amazon, walmart, Alibaba, ebay, target,best buy

 In each site there is 4 card where different brand product show with price rating and types